Blog Post Thumbnail

 The best software fits into your team’s existing workflow, not the other way around.
 A tool that doesn’t connect with the apps you already use will create friction and lead to low adoption.
 Make sure the software works smoothly with your current tools, especially communication platforms like Slack and Microsoft Teams, as well as your calendar and email systems.
 Seamless integrations mean your team can book desks and manage their schedules without having to learn and juggle yet another piece of software.
 This is critical for making the transition to a new system feel effortless.

-Review Support and Training
+What Kind of Support and Training Is Offered?

 Great software is backed by great people.
 When you’re comparing options, look closely at the level of customer support and training offered.
 Will you have a dedicated person to help with setup?
 What happens if you run into an issue?
 A good provider will offer responsive customer service, regular software updates, and clear training materials to help your team get comfortable with the new system.
 Think of it as choosing a partner who is invested in your success, not just a vendor selling you a product.
 This support system is invaluable, especially during the initial rollout phase.